thenp26/SoulSync/README.md

 An AI-powered web application that detects your facial emotion in real-time and recommends a music playlist to match your mood.

+Version 0.2
+updates : added a feature for detecting the dominant emotion from by capturing upto 20 emotion

 *(In one line: it's like having a DJ who is also your therapist... and also maybe your crush?)*